2raj2raj/bitcoin-educational-content/courses/phi201/en.md

 Between the 17th and 19th centuries, in many Western countries, there were periods of accelerated social progress and a corresponding increase in freedom, peace, and material well-being.
 But Rothbard reminds us that the 20th century was marked by a resurgence of State power, with dire consequences: an increase in slavery, war, and destruction.

 > During this century, the human race faces, once again, the virulent reign of the State; the State now armed with the creative power of man, confiscated and perverted for its ends.
 > What is a free society, after all?
 It's a society without a monopoly.
-In his work of political philosophy, _Ethics of Liberty_ (1982), Rothbard answers: "a society in which there is no legal possibility of coercive aggression against an individual's person or property."
+In his work of political philosophy, _Ethics of Liberty_ (1982), Rothbard answers: "a society in which there is no legal possibility of coercive aggression against the person or property of any individual."
 This is why, according to him, political philosophy, which must define the principles of a just society, boils down to one single question: "Who legitimately owns what?"

 > ![image](assets/1/img-029.webp)

 For Rothbard, social order can prevail if it is the product of the generalization of contractual procedures for the free exchange of property rights, achieved by privatizing all economic activities and even sovereign functions (such as central banks and courts), and by resorting to competition among protection agencies.